Bounds on the Capacity of Random Insertion and Deletion-Additive Noise Channels

-Before proving the lemma, we would like to emphasize that the only existing analytical lower bound on the capacity of deletion-substitution channels is derived in \cite{gallager} (Eqn.~\eqref{LB_gallager_del_sub}).
-In comparing the lower bound in Eqn.~\eqref{LB_gallager_del_sub} with the lower bound in Eqn.~\eqref{eq_lb_del_sub}, we observe that the new lower bound improves the previous one by \mbox{$\frac{1}{n}\sum_{j=1}^n W_j(n){n\choose j}p_d^j(1-p_d)^{n-j}-p_d$}, which is guaranteed to be positive.
+Before proving the lemma, we would like to emphasize that the only existing analytical lower bound on the capacity of deletion-substitution channels is derived in~\cite{gallager} (Eq.~\eqref{LB_gallager_del_sub}).
+In comparing the lower bound in Eq.~\eqref{LB_gallager_del_sub} with the lower bound in Eq.~\eqref{eq_lb_del_sub}, we observe that the new lower bound improves the previous one by \mbox{$\frac{1}{n}\sum_{j=1}^n W_j(n){n\choose j}p_d^j(1-p_d)^{n-j}-p_d$}, which is guaranteed to be positive.

 A simplified form of the lower bound for small values of deletion probability can also be presented.
-By invoking the inequalities $(1-p)^m\geq[1-mp+{m\choose2}p^2-{m\choose3}p^3]$ and $(1-p)^m\geq1-mp$, and ignoring some positive terms ($p_d^j(1-p_d)^{n-j}$ for $j\geq3$), we can write
+By invoking the inequalities $(1-p)^m\geq[1-mp+{m\choose2}p^2-{m\choose3}p^3]$ and \mbox{$(1-p)^m\geq1-mp$}, and ignoring some positive terms ($p_d^j(1-p_d)^{n-j}$ for $j\geq3$), we can write

-By utilizing $p_e=0$ in Eqn.~\eqref{eq_lb_del_sub}, we can obtain a lower bound on the capacity of the deletion-only channel as given in the following corollary. \begin{cor} For any $n>0$, the capacity of an i.i.d. deletion channel $C_d$, with a deletion probability of $p_d$ is lower bounded by

-\end{cor} We also would like to make a few comments on the result of the Corollary~\ref{cor_C_deletion}.
-First of all, the lower bound~\ref{eq_LB_deletion_cor} is tighter than the one proved in~\cite{gallager} (Eqn.~\eqref{eq:LB-gallager} with $p_i=p_e=0$) which is the simplest analytical lower bound on the capacity of the deletion channel.
+By utilizing $p_e=0$ in Eq.~\eqref{eq_lb_del_sub}, we can obtain a lower bound on the capacity of the deletion-only channel as given in the following corollary. \begin{cor} For any $n>0$, the capacity of an i.i.d. deletion channel $C_d$, with a deletion probability of $p_d$ is lower bounded by \end{cor} We also would like to make a few comments on the result of the Corollary~\ref{cor_C_deletion}.
+First of all, the lower bound~\eqref{eq_LB_deletion_cor} is tighter than the one proved in~\cite{gallager} (Eq.~\eqref{eq:LB-gallager} with $p_i=p_e=0$) which is the simplest analytical lower bound on the capacity of the deletion channel.
 The amount of improvement in~\eqref{eq_LB_deletion_cor} over the one in~\eqref{eq:LB-gallager} is $\frac{1}{n}\sum_{j=1}^n W_j(n){n\choose j}p_d^j(1-p_d)^{n-j}-p_d$, which is guaranteed to be positive.

 In~\cite{kanoria}, it is shown that